OpenPhilologyAdmin/OPEN-be/README.md

 # Project details

 The general aims of the project:
-- provide tools for editing multilingual texts,,
+- provide tools for editing multilingual texts,
 - allow for easy export of edited text into standard word processors/typesetters for further/final typesetting (for paper publication),